scgbern/scgpico/content/research/moldablespotter/index.md

 ![http://humane-assessment.com/pierfiles/d3/ip0cr4lel83giguvrl5sda56da7qx1/gtspotter-dive-class-method-sender.png](http://humane-assessment.com/pierfiles/d3/ip0cr4lel83giguvrl5sda56da7qx1/gtspotter-dive-class-method-sender.png)

 But, Spotter is about objects, not about code.
-To exemplify the implication of this, letâs consider the typical use case of looking for a file somewhere in the directory structure inside the current directory.
+To exemplify the implication of this, let's consider the typical use case of looking for a file somewhere in the directory structure inside the current directory.
 In the below picture, the main Spotter finds a directory.

 ![http://humane-assessment.com/pierfiles/3e/i0cn3jd9fl5w9olsenwnl4iqzbn5qs/gtspotter-folder.png](http://humane-assessment.com/pierfiles/3e/i0cn3jd9fl5w9olsenwnl4iqzbn5qs/gtspotter-folder.png)